zoylendt/zoylendt.github.io/content/Selfhosted/Kopia backup server.md

 ...

 # My usecase

-> [!warning]
-> All credentials and IPs in this guide **must be changed** before you deploy it yourself, they're only written out for demonstration purposes!

 I have set up a dockerized Kopia server on my Synology NAS, which doesn't create new snapshots but only accept remote ones.
 On my NAS I created a shared folder "backups" as a place for Kopia and other tools to deposit their data.
 Inside this folder I created a folder called "kopia" with various subfolders (due to [limitations of Docker on Synology](https://www.reddit.com/r/synology/comments/ls64fy/grant_docker_access_to_createdelete_folders/) these folders have to be created in the DSM WebUI or via SSH before running the docker stack):